 - 10-11 shops are the most expensive and touristy grocery stores in Iceland.
-Instead, shop at Kronan, Netto and Bonus.
+Instead, shop at Kronan, Netto, and Bonus.

-💧 Tap Water: Iceland has one of the cleanest waters in the world, as it’s filtered by layers of lava and rocks for decades.
+Iceland has one of the cleanest waters in the world, as it’s filtered by layers of lava and rocks for decades.
 I found Iceland’s tap water to be some of the freshest-tasting water I’ve ever drank.

-🦟 Mosquitoes: Iceland is the only other country, besides Antarctica, that has no mosquitoes.
+Iceland is the only other country, besides Antarctica, that has no mosquitoes.

 While Iceland doesn’t have any mosquitoes, it does have other flying bugs that are a nuisance, but at least they don’t bite.

-11. What To Pack for Iceland
+9. What To Pack for Iceland

 - Layers.
 Since Iceland is a cold-temperature country where you can experience winter and summer weather within a day, it’s important to pack several layers of clothing.